aametwally/WEVOTE/README.md

 # What is WEVOTE? #
 WEVOTE (WEighted VOting Taxonomic idEntification) is a method that classifies metagenome shotgun sequencing DNA reads based on an ensemble of existing methods using k-mer based, marker-based, and naive-similarity based approaches.
+Here is the full paper on PLOS ONE: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0163527

 # How to run the WEVOTE Pipeline: #